 The other consideration is whether the employee has a fixed place of employment.
 In the scenario of an hourly wage worker who has a fixed hybrid schedule, for example, the Coming and Going Rule can arguably apply since the worker has a fixed time and place for regular commuting.
 In the case of a salaried employee however, this may be less clear, especially if the employee regularly works from home with the knowledge of their employer.
 What if the salaried employee goes into the office and comes home to perform more work?
 Would an accident during the commute be considered within the course and scope of employment?
 With laptops and flexible work schedules, work can be done anywhere and at any time, complicating the defining line of when work starts and ends.

 Each case should be evaluated based on its own facts and individual merits.
 If an employee does file a workers’ compensation claim that occurred during their commute, the case should be discussed thoroughly with the insurance carrier and WC broker.

 Another claim might occur when an employee is injured while getting coffee or going to the bathroom at home.
 Under the personal comfort doctrine, an injury is compensable if the employee was engaging in activities necessary for their personal comfort or welfare and part of “normal working conditions.”

 This personal comfort doctrine applies to employees who work from home, meaning that applicable activities can range from eating lunch, drinking water or coffee, going to the bathroom, and even taking a break for a smoke.

 Fortunately, as an employer, you do not have to make these decisions, nor should you.
-Your WC carrier should make the assessment in collaboration with the defense counsel after their investigation is completed.
+Your WC carrier should make the assessment in collaboration with counsel after their investigation is completed.